mwangdakota/pages-uswds-jekyll/pages/portfolio.md

 <div class="usa-section usa-content usa-grid" markdown="1">

 # Portfolio
-Since 2012, America’s Seed Fund powered by NSF has made nearly 3,000 awards to startups and small businesses.
-Since 2014, NSF-funded small businesses have had 107 exits and have received nearly $9 billion in private investment.* We encourage you to explore this list of assorted companies we've funded.
+Since 2012, America’s Seed Fund powered by NSF has made nearly 3,400 awards to startups and small businesses.
+Since 2015, NSF-funded small businesses have had 153 exits and have received $9.1 billion in private investment.* We encourage you to explore this list of assorted companies we’ve funded.
 <span class="text-small" style="font-style:italic;">*Data from CB Insights.</span>

 <form onsubmit="allAwards(this.a1.value); return false;" class="awards-search-form">